w3c/trace-context/spec/20-http_header_format.md

 generate a value like `4bf92f3577b34da6a3ce929d0e0e4736` where `4bf92f3577b34da6a` is a random value or a function of time & host value.
-Note, even though a system may operate with a shorter `trace-id` for <a>distributed trace</a> reporting - full `trace-id` should be propagated to conform to the specification.
+Note, even though a system may operate with a shorter `trace-id` for <a>distributed trace</a> reporting - full `trace-id` MUST be propagated to conform to the specification.

 Implementations HAVE TO ignore the `traceparent` when the `trace-id` is invalid.